 a.
 Processing of Customer Personal Data.
 Snap will only process Customer Personal Data in accordance with the Business Services Terms and this Agreement, and will not use or process Customer Personal Data for any purpose other than in its capacity as processor appointed by the Data Controller.

 b.
 Data Security.
-In accordance with Article 32 GDPR and LGPD, as applicable, and as described in Schedule 2 of this Agreement, Snap will implement and maintain all appropriate technical, administrative, and organizational measures required to: (i) ensure a level of confidentiality and security appropriate to the risks represented by the processing and the nature of Customer Personal Data; and (ii) prevent unauthorized or unlawful processing of Customer Personal Data, accidental loss, disclosure or destruction of, or damage to, Customer Personal Data.
+In accordance with Article 32 GDPR, UK GDPR and LGPD, as applicable, and as described in Schedule 2 of this Agreement, Snap will implement and maintain all appropriate technical, administrative, and organizational measures required to: (i) ensure a level of confidentiality and security appropriate to the risks represented by the processing and the nature of Customer Personal Data; and (ii) prevent unauthorized or unlawful processing of Customer Personal Data, accidental loss, disclosure or destruction of, or damage to, Customer Personal Data.

 c.
 Non-Disclosure.
 Snap will not publish, disclose, or divulge (and will ensure that its personnel do not publish, disclose, or divulge) Customer Personal Data to a third party unless the Data Controller has given its prior written consent.